exzombie/FrugalWatchdog/README.md

 prefixed with `<`, comments begin with `#`):

     > status   # request the state
-    < 0        # watchdog is not running, timer is at 0
+    < 0 / 60   # watchdog is not running, timer is at 0 and timeout is set to 60
     <          # we just flashed the firmware, no timeout string present
     > timeout  # set the timeout
     > 10       # provide the argument on a separate line